acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

      and confirms login success to the docker client.
    * D: deploy.sh logs into the Acumos project docker registry, using the Acumos project credentials
+   * E: if the solution includes the modelconnector (i.e. is a composite solution), deploy.sh copies the microservice folder to /var/acumos and updates the blueprint.json with the location of the model.proto files as they will be deployed by the embedded nginx server.
-   * E: deploy.sh copies the model.proto files for the solution to a host-shared folder where the probe service can access them, and initiates deployment of the solution via kubectl, using the solution.yaml template. kubectl deploys all the services defined in the template.
+   * F: deploy.sh initiates deployment of the solution via kubectl, using the solution.yaml template. kubectl deploys all the services defined in the template.
-   * F: using the cached authentication for the Acumos docker registry and the Acumos project docker registry, k8s pulls the docker images for all solution microservices and Acumos project components, and deplpys them.
+   * G: using the cached authentication for the Acumos docker registry (via the docker-proxy, which validates the active login of the user, and pulls the requested image(s) from the Acumos platform docker registry) and the Acumos project docker registry, k8s pulls the docker images for all solution microservices and Acumos project components, and deploys them.
-   * G: the docker-proxy validates the active login of the user, and pulls the requested image from the Acumos platform docker registry.
-   * H: When the Data Broker service is active (determined by monitoring its status through kubectl), deploy.sh
+   * H: if the solution includes the Data Broker, when the Data Broker service is active (determined by monitoring its status through kubectl), deploy.sh

-     * updates databroker.json with the data source (file or URL) selected by the user
+     * extracts the "data_broker_map" section of blueprint.json as databroker.json
      * invokes the Data Broker /configDB API to configure Data Broker with model data source to target mapping info using databroker.json

-   * I: The Data Broker begins retrieving the solution input data, and waits for a /pullData API request from the Model Connector
+   * I: if the solution includes the Data Broker, the Data Broker begins retrieving the solution input data, and waits for a /pullData API request from the Model Connector
-   * J: When all of the microservices are active (determined by monitoring their status through kubectl), deploy.sh
+   * J: When all of the microservices are active (determined by monitoring their status through kubectl), if the solution includes the Model Connector, deploy.sh

-     * creates a dockerinfo file with microservice name to IP/Port mapping info
+     * invokes the Model Connector /putDockerInfo API with dockerinfo.json
      * invokes the Model Connector /putBlueprint API with blueprint.json
-     * invokes the Model Connector /putDockerInfo API with the generated dockerinfo file

-   * K: Once /putDockerInfo is processed by the Model Connector, it calls the Data Broker /pullData API to start retrieval of test/training data, and solution operation proceeds from there, with data being routed by the Model Connector through the microservice forwarding graph defined for the solution
+   * K: if the solution includes the Data Broker, the Model Connector calls the Data Broker /pullData API to start retrieval of test/training data

+Solution operation proceeds, with data being routed into the model microservice(s) by the following, as applicable to the solution:

+* by the Data Broker, upon request of the Model Connector
+* if Data Broker is not included, by the Model Connector upon reception of a protobuf message matching the first blueprint node's input operation
+* if neither the Data Broker or Model Connector are included, upon reception a protobuf message matching the model's input operation

 .....................
 Functional Components